flowtoolz/GetLaid/README.md

 ### Contrain Subviews and Layout Guides

-Almost all functions of GetLaid are called on objects of `UIView`, `NSView`, `UILayoutGuide` and `NSLayoutGuide`.
-Functions that constrain layout items to their parents are only available on the view classes.
+You can constrain layout items of type `UIView`, `NSView`, `UILayoutGuide` and `NSLayoutGuide`.
+All constraining functions have the prefix `constrain` and are well discoverable via auto completion.
+Functions that constrain items to their parents are only available on the view classes.

-All the constraining functions have the prefix `constrain` and are well discoverable via auto completion.

 ## Side Note: Why Not Use Interface Builder?